jag-ui/jag-ui-react/packages/core/README.md

 ## Usage

-This package is already included in the main `theme-ui` package.
+This package is already included in the main `jag-ui` package.
 However, for a minimal installation, it's possible to install this standalone and then subsequently install only the packages you require.

 ## API